 No, I’m not rich, I know how to save.

 Yes, I’m an Indian girl and I travel solo.

-A little scared but excited, I hopped on a plane to travel solo back in 2009.
+A little scared but excited, I hopped on a plane to travel solo back a few years back.
 My first hour was painful because I was frightened.

 WTF, am I crazy to be doing this?